 Do you know?

-There are countless benefits as well as drawbacks of having dual citizenship.
+There are countless benefits as well as drawbacks of having multiple citizenship.
 As it is a bit complex, you need to be careful while applying for it.
 It is possible that your country does not permit it.

-What are the Perks of Dual Citizenship?
+What Are the Benefits of Dual Citizenship?

 Liberty to work anywhere: Unlike foreigners, who have to obtain a work visa to work in a country.
 You, with the power of dual nationality, can work anywhere in the country without any work visa.